Skip to main content

 • SMO 7: International Financial Reporting Standards

-In accordance with the Annual Accounts Title 9 of the Netherlands Civil Code (NCC) of 2016 (as amended), the Dutch Accounting Standards Board (DASB) is responsible for setting applicable private sector accounting standards in the Netherlands.
+In accordance with Book 2, Title 9 of the Dutch Civil Code, the Dutch Accounting Standards Board (DASB) is responsible for setting applicable private sector accounting standards in the Netherlands.

-NBA Netherlands participates extensively in the international standard-setting process to support the convergence of EU private sector accounting standards with IFRS and IFRS for SMEs through its participation in and submission of comments to the IASB, European Commission Committees, the European Financial Reporting and Advisory Group, and Accountancy Europe.
+NBA Netherlands also participates extensively in the international standard-setting process to support convergence of European and national private sector accounting standards with IFRS Accounting Standards and IFRS for SMEs through its participation in and submission of comments to the International Accounting Standards Board, European Commission committees, the European Financial Reporting Advisory Group, and Accountancy Europe.

 Current Status: Sustain